Over our long history, this club has been involved in a multitude of projects across the region,

 Did you know that your old glasses and hearing aids can be reused and recycled?

 The Bendigo Bank at Berowra Heights currently has a collection box where you can leave your old glasses and hearing aids to be reworked and repurposed.
-Please help us help others, by dropping your old glasses and hearing aids into the box at the Bendigo Bank.
+Please help us help others, by dropping your old glasses and hearing aids into the box at the Bendigo Bank, or the one at David Hendry Optometrists.

 There are so many people to thank at the moment - from our Rural Fire Fighters who worked valiantly at the beginning of the year to our health care workers who are doing amazing work during this current pandemic crisis.
 From our veterans who fought so bravely on our behalf to provide us the life we enjoy to the general community for staying at home.